yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 2. “how will we get there”-The choice of customer targets depends on the nature of the goals and objectives selected when answering “where an organization wants to go”.

 3. “what to do”-For determining a product’s position in the market it has to be differentiated based on either cost price or value of product offering.
 This means that the product has to be either low priced backed by low costs or better than competitors’products as seen by customer.

+The first three steps of MERTS should be performed at product management level supporting the triage of requirements (aiding in the selection).
+According to the applying process of RAM, the

 Step 1 Specify